typhonjs-fvtt-lib/validate-manifest/README.md

 }
 ```

-###Architecture
+### Architecture
 A very brief overview...
 The base source schemas is shared across all variations and located in `./src/schema` and is
-compiled / dereferenced into single file loose and strict variations in `./schema` by the `compile` NPM script.
+compiled / dereferenced into single file variations in `./schema` by the `compile` NPM script.
 There
 is a custom merge step with template includes found in `./src/schema/merge`.
 These are common definitions which are
 then combined into the final schema files.